Tarunsaisrinivas/TalentSprint-JS/JAVA/28_oct/Readme.md

 | Protect | OK | OK | Instance | OK | NO |
 | Public | OK | OK | Instance  | OK | Instance |

+- Inheritance: Acquiring or getting all or some properties into new class from the existing old class know inheritance.

+- Advantage :
+1. Code re-usability
+2. Extend the programming features into new features.

 ### Interview questions